umich-biostatistics/HPC-R-Examples/workflow/README.md

 ## Monitoring

 After running the workflow, you can monitor the job status with the `sq` command.
-The workflow will create a directory structure under `array/output/` with a timestamp-based folder containing all bootstrap results and a `combined/` subdirectory for the final combined results.
+The workflow will create a directory structure under `array/output/` with a jobID-based folder containing all bootstrap results and a `combined/` subdirectory for the final combined results.